Tutorial - Integrate Dynamo

 All code together

-Now that the worker is sucessfully connected you can open your development workspace and generate new housing configurations based on the supplied input parameters!
+Now that the worker is successfully connected you can open your development workspace and generate new housing configurations based on the supplied input parameters!

 from pathlib import Path